Dabronzo/brain-master-quiz/README.md

 ![wireframe skeleton](/docs/quiz_wireframe_small.png)
 #### 3.2 Picture Legend
 - #### 1 Stage Icons
-It is responsible to display in what stage the player currelntly is.
-When the player moves to a next stage the icon of the current stage style change indicating the new stage is now on.
 - #### 2 Game Area
-Where most of the game interactions are displayed, has a different background than the body.
 - #### 3 PLay Again Button
-When displayed allows the user to play the game once more
 - #### 4 Questions Area
-Wher the questions and other informations are displayed
 - #### 5 Input Area
-Displayed as first when the page is loaded and ask the user to input a name and a button to start to play the game
 - #### 6 Player Status
-Is displayed when the game starts, holds the player name and current lives.
-Also holds a "Next" button that allow the player change to the next stage
 - #### 7 Multiple Choice Area
-Holds the buttons for the multiple choice answers of each question.

 ### 4 Surface Design and Colours
 The website was designed with a minimalist concept with no pictures, just the using icons from Font Awesome and Google fonts.